 Similarly, McDonald’s has a global brand that they tweak for international markets.
 You’ll find the Sakura McFizz in Malasia, the Tsukimi Burger in Japan, and the Wasabi Filet-o-Fish in Hong Kong, but none of these items are available in McDonald’s original market, the United States.
 The localization is essential given that products are localized from the get-go, therefore, the marketing campaigns take on the country-led approach.

 Starbucks Red Cup Campaign

 Starbucks is another US brand that has expanded its footprint across the globe.
-As well as tweaking their menu and messaging for the local market, Starbucks is gaining attention every year when it launches it’s annual “red cup” for the Holiday season.
+As well as tweaking its menu and messaging for the local market, Starbucks is gaining attention every year when it launches it’s annual “red cup” for the Holiday season.

-What began as a way to add some holiday cheer for latte lovers in the US has become an International trend and even caused a little controversy along the way.
+What began as a way to add some holiday cheer for latte lovers in the US has become an international trend and even caused a little controversy along the way.

 In 2015, Starbucks reached out to local consumers around the globe with the #RedCupContest on Instagram.
 The campaign sought to capture creative posts of people with their Starbucks red cups during the Christmas holiday in 2015.

 Starbucks created a contest that gave away five grand prizes of $500 and got more than 40,000 posts from Instagram users.
 They repeated this campaign a year later and in 2017, they provided a canvas for you to share by turning their coffee cups into a seasonal scene that you could color in once you’d finished your caffeine fix.